hoodunit/gnome-xmonad/README.md

 # Known issues

-* The Gnome desktop with a wallpaper doesn't show up, so I probably messed something up.
+* The gnome-panel seems to be hidden by the desktop.
+Killing it and restarting it works as a workaround.